Cristiano Ronaldo 'most influential footballer' in China

 Messi missing

-Barcelona's Lionel Messi -- Ronaldo's great rival in the battle to be recognized as the world's best player -- was not named in the report as one of the top five most influential stars.
+Barcelona's Lionel Messi -- Ronaldo's great rival in the battle to be recognized as the world's best player -- was not among the report's top five most influential stars.

-The 29-year-old Messi, who has no official Twitter account, does not have an active social media presence in China.
+The 29-year-old, who has no official Twitter account, does not have an active social media presence in China.

 In 2013, the Argentine signed as an ambassador for WeChat (an app which started as China's equivalent of WhatsApp but has developed into an ecosystem for multiple services and platforms), but the partnership ended without much success.